Tolerance Stack Up Analysis:

 • Click again to add the corresponding coordinate system.

-Part 3 - Identify and setup the tolerance chain
+Point 3 - Identify and Setup the Tolerance Stack

 • Position your object so it fits within the dotted square.